ebenezerraph/qr-code-component/README.md

 ### Continued development

-I wish to be able to integrate the desktop & mobile designs in the same code and deploy both of them depending on the size of the device
+I wish to be able to make the design responsive

 ### Useful resources